GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 If you have not already flashed the firmware to the microcontroller you should do it now, to make sure everything works, before inserting it into the case.\
 [Here](https://github.com/GEIGEIGEIST/qmk-config-klor) you can find the QMK firmware for the KLOR.\
 Copy the **klor** folder into the **keyboards** directory of your qmk installation.\
-Then use [QMK MSYS](https://msys.qmk.fm/) (or the command line tool of your choice) to compile it with this command.\
+Then use [QMK MSYS](https://msys.qmk.fm/) (or the command line tool of your choice) to compile it with this command:

 ``qmk compile -kb klor -km default``